Grouflon/UE_HierarchicalStateMachine/README.md

 ```

 # References
-This state machine is greatly inspired and loosely adapted from [this work](http://www.wiwila.com/tools/phantom/documentation/state-machines/).
+This state machine is greatly inspired and loosely adapted from [Wiwila's work on State Machines](http://www.wiwila.com/tools/phantom/documentation/state-machines/).